ChrisDeFreitas/guitarjoe/README.md

 - browser bug: zooming out causes random frets and strings to disappear -- assume due to x/y location; test by adjusting
 - critical: test for unexpected web activity with Pi-Hole
--  qryPnl collapsed==true: relpace fret numbers with green line above key frets (like fret inlays, but on top)
+-  qryPnl collapsed==true: replace fret numbers with green line above key frets (like fret inlays, but on top)
 - fret click: allow for multiple frets to be selected:
 -- 1 fret clicked == current behaviour
 -- 2 or more == disable scale, ?chord?; keep btn.click/transparency or second click deletes?